 Amazon has recently become much more sensitive about shutting listings down after a negative customer review or product return.
 We know the e-commerce behemoth has always operated with a customer-centric mindset.
 However, will this loyalty to consumers impact their relationship with brands?

 Historically, Amazon has always suppressed listings that don’t abide by their quality standards.
-Typically any listing that has incorrect photography, description, or keywords can cause a listing to go-down.
+Typically any listing that has incorrect photography, description, or keywords can cause a listing to go down.
 However, negative customer reviews have thrown another element into the mix.

 In the past couple of weeks, Amazon has been suppressing and shutting listings down that have had negative customer reviews or returns.
 The uncanniness of it all is the number of reviews and returns it takes to shut a listing down.
 Our client who sells 200-300 units daily experienced one negative customer review and had their listing shut down immediately.

-“It takes about two business days to get the listings back up,” Account Manager at Envision Horizons explains.
+“It takes about two business days to get the listings back up,” the Account Manager at Envision Horizons explains.
 “So, it hugely impacts my clients’ sales velocity, momentum, and rankings.
 But, if you don’t catch these down-listings or employ best practices to get them re-instated, it takes about an average of a week to get them back up.”

 Moreover, the issue seems to be trans-departmental.
 Kylie Sharp and Account Manager Katharine Johnson have reported since the beginning of September, they have had client listings go down in Toys & Games, Baby, Health & Household, and Beauty.

 How Brands Can Prepare for Q4 and the Holidays